The need for a TV licence

 Care home residents

-If you watch or record television programmes as they're being shown on TV or an online TV service in your room, flat or bungalow, you'll need to make sure you're covered by a TV Licence.
+You will need a TV licence if you watch or record television programmes as they're being shown on TV or an online TV service, or download or watch any BBC programmes on iplayer - live, catch up or on demand, in your room, flat or bungalow.
 This is the case whether you use a TV, computer, mobile phone or any other device.

 Find out about the types of residential licences, if you qualify and who can apply from the TV Licensing website: